Should you Buy or Lease your Dance Studio Space?

 Are you considering opening your own dance studio?

-If you have a passion for dancing, an entrepreneurial mindset, and savvy business skills, you could have what it takes to become a successful dance studio owner.
-Of course, you should also be prepared to put in lots of hard work, which is required for owning a top-notch business of any kind.
+If you have a passion for dancing and savvy business skills, you could have what it takes to become a successful dance studio owner.
+You should also be prepared to put in lots of hard work, but you’re no stranger to that as a dancer.

 One of the first things to consider is whether you should buy or lease the studio space.
 Like most decisions, there’s pros and cons to both.

 According to BizFluent, the salary for a dance studio owner can vary drastically.
-They report that the salary for a dance studio owner averages around $67,000 dollars a year, while a dance company owner tends to make under $40,000 dollars a year.
+They report that the salary for a dance studio owner averages around $67,000 a year.
+Meanwhile, a dance company owner tends to make under $40,000 a year.

 Your salary depends on your market area, the clientele that you serve, class fees, and other revenue sources.

 Many very successful companies did not earn even a dollar in profits during their first five years of operation.
-Most business owners run on an income-deficit for the first one to three years.
+Most business owners run on an income-deficient for the first one to three years.

 For many dance studio owners, the safest bet will be renting studio space, especially if they are just starting out.
 However, this may not be the case for everyone.
-Every situation is unique, and choosing whether to rent or buy may depend on a lot of different circumstances (such as location, funding, target client audience, etc.)
+Every situation is unique.
+Choosing whether to rent or buy may depend on circumstances such as location, funding, and target client audience.

 So, unfortunately, there’s no one-size-fits-all answer.
 But here are some things to consider that can help make your decision a little easier.

-Right off the bat, your friends and family may urge you to rent a space to start before jumping into a huge mortgage payment, and with good reasons.
+Right off the bat, your friends and family may urge you to rent a space first, and with good reasons.
 Here are some pros to leasing:

 You also have the option to choose a space that correlates with your business needs at the time.
 Since you’re just starting, you may only have a few students for the first couple of months.
 It doesn’t make sense to host them in a large studio space that feels empty.

-Should you grow substantially in the coming year, you have the option to move into a larger space when your lease is up.
+Should you grow substantially, you have the option to move into a larger space when your lease is up.
 Renters have the ability to rent only the amount of space that’s needed, year to year.

-Renting a small studio space, even if you foresee needing a larger space in the near future, can be a safer alternative to buying.
-Purchasing a large space right off the bat is arguably a huge risk.
+Renting a small studio space can be a safer alternative to buying.
+Purchasing a large space right off the bat is arguably a huge risk, even if you foresee needing a larger space in the near future.

 Another plus to renting space for your business is that you are not responsible for any repairs or maintenance.
-Even small things like needing new light bulbs or fixing the HVAC system when it gets too cold or too hot can add up in charges.
+Even small things like needing new light bulbs or fixing the HVAC system can add up in charges.
 As a tenant, all you would need to do is report the maintenance your studio needs, and let your landlord take care of the rest.
 After all, you just started your own music school, you’ve got enough to worry about.

 Of course, there are always two sides to everything.
 And when choosing a space for your dance studio, there are positives and negatives to both leasing and buying.